-Have you viewed the Somatic Cell Count (SCC) and mastitis records of the purchased animals?
+Have you viewed the Somatic Cell Count (SCC) and mastitis records of the animals?
 Yes No

 Other animal health information

 Is there any other health information that is important for the purchaser of the animals from this herd to know about?
 For example other diseases on farm (eg Theileria, Johnes, Digital Dermatitis), or treatments given.